Weekly Japan Forecast, Feb 29th – Late Season Perk-Up with a Deep Week Ahead

 The next wave hits Northern Honshu from late Sunday morning, then Central Honshu and Hokkaido later in the afternoon with another peak in snowfall intensity, although temperatures will again become marginal at base levels on Honshu.

 The third and final westerly wave and snowfall peak will come early Monday, before a ridge of high pressure dries things up later in the day.

 Tuesday 5th & Wednesday 6th March

 Tuesday will likely see another low shooting out of the west spreading heavy rain and snow up Honshu, along with strong, mild winds from the south.
 As the low pulls away during Wednesday, winds will swing around to the NW and snow levels will eventually lower to base levels, leaving nothing but high quality Japow falling from the skies.

 Hokkaido, meanwhile, will stay clear of all the kerfuffle down south, with just partially cloudy skies and a possible flurry or two.

 A chilly westerly flow is likely to persist over Japan next Thursday through into the following weekend (9th-10th March), which should provid good consistent snowfall and deep totals.

 Early-mid the following week, models hint at another low from the west, which will likely see snow levels lift then fall yet again, but hopefully leave us another decent load of Japow.

-That’s all from me this week guys, see you next week!
+That’s all from me today.
+Have a great week, see you next Thursday.